Holiday

 If any of the following reasons apply, and prior permission has been granted, staff will not be required to work for the period deemed necessary.

-• (2) Pregnant women members of staff attending health guidance sessions or health checks
+- (2) Pregnant staff attending health guidance sessions or health checks

-• (3) Relaxation of working hours or permission to take time off to rest may be granted to members of staff who are expectant or nursing mothers and whose work is considered to have a negative impact on the health of the mother or the unborn child
+- (3) Relaxation of working hours or permission to take time off to rest may be granted to members of staff who are pregnant or nursing mothers and whose work is considered to have a negative impact on the health of the mother or the unborn child

 ○Procedures for applying for leave, etc.